tarecord/sign-in-with-google/README.md

 * Show/Hide the "Sign In with Google" button on the login form
 * Restrict user logins to a specific domain
 * If a user is already logged in to Google, they will be automatically redirected without much fuss
+* Connect existing user accounts with a Google account
 * A custom login parameter can be added to the URL of the site as a "hidden" login.
 For example adding `?mysitename_login` to your url (for example: `https://mysitename.com/?mysitename_login`) will log in the user, or redirect them to log in with Google.

 ## Warning